 As of 23rd February 2021, the service’s content literally doubled overnight with the launch of Star on Disney Plus.
 Star brings together old and new releases alike from Disney’s wider creative studios (Fox, 20th Television) with a more adult audience in mind.
 It’s also the reason that the Disney Plus subscription has jumped a little in price.

-But how much does Disney+ cost?
+But how much does Disney Plus cost now that Star is included?
 And how does that price compare with other streaming services?
 Here’s all you need to know…

 How much does Disney Plus cost in the UK?

 A Disney Plus subscription now costs £7.99 per month or £79.90 a year.
 We’ll spare you the mental arithmetic: you save £15.98 if you purchase the year-long plan.
 This marks a £2 increase on the old monthly cost, and a £19.91 increase on the old annual cost.

 The service is currently charging US users $6.99 per month and $69.99 per year – though on March 26th those numbers jump to $7.99 per month and $79.99 per year.

 If you already have Disney+ you may be wondering whether you’ll get Star thrown in for free, and as a new subscriber, will this cost you extra?
 The short answer is that Star is part of Disney+, not an optional addition.
 This means that as of 23rd February, if you’re a new subscriber the cost increased to £7.99 a month (previously £5.99 a month).
 But if you are already subscribed to Disney+, you will continue to pay the old price until 23rd August, 2021.

 It’s worth knowing that if your subscription finishes between 23rd February to 23rd August then you will need to pay the new price when you sign up again.
 However, Disney has confirmed that if you’re an existing annual UK subscriber and you renew before 23rd August you won’t get the new price until the next annual payment.